DM8tyProgrammer/mighty-articles/editor-config.md

 Many IDEs provide a mechanism for code formatting configuration.
 This configuration can be exported to a file in an IDE specific file.

-Traditionally, a team member configures; share configuration file within the team to avoid rework by other team members.
-Team members import the configuration file into their IDE.
+A team member configures; distribute configuration file within the team to avoid rework by other team members.
+They import the configuration file into their IDE.
 Thus, the code standard is shared and applied.

-The above process brings up:
+The above exercise brings up:

 - **Manual Work**: Any change in code standards leads to repeat all the process of reimporting.
 It involves manual work and tracing each team member on the same set of coding standards is difficult.
 Coding standards themselves are a long-discussed collective agreement.